Skip to main content

 The flu (influenza) is a respiratory virus that circulates each year, typically in the colder months that make up flu season.
 It causes mild illness for some people, but it can cause serious illness and death for others.

 Getting a yearly flu shot is the best way to protect yourself from the flu.
-It saves lives every year by preventing people from catching the flu and by making the illness less serious for people who do get sick.
-The flu virus changes (mutates) easily, and different versions (strains) of the flu virus circulate yearly.
+Every year it saves lives.
+It does this by preventing people from catching the flu and by making the illness less serious for people who do get sick.

-Why is it recommended to get a flu shot every year?
+Should you get a flu shot every year?

+Yes, experts recommend getting the flu vaccine every year.
 The influenza virus spreads easily through communities.
 It floats through the air in water droplets, and it sticks to surfaces you might touch.
 If the virus gets inside your body, it can make you sick.

 Part of the flu virus stays the same every year.
 But other parts of the virus change as the virus spreads from person to person.